skroutz/css-style-guide/README.md

 This is the guide we use internally, for our own apps, at [Skroutz](http://www.skroutz.gr).

-This guide contains a mashup of ideas from the [Github CSS styleguide](https://github.com/styleguide/css) and the [Scalable and Modular Architecture for CSS guide](http://smacss.com/) (SMACSS for short), with some sprinkle from the [Google CSS styleguide](http://google-styleguide.googlecode.com/svn/trunk/htmlcssguide.xml).
+This guide contains a mashup of ideas from the [Github CSS styleguide](https://github.com/styleguide/css), the [Scalable and Modular Architecture for CSS guide](http://smacss.com/) (SMACSS for short) with some sprinkle from the [Atomic Design methodology](http://bradfrost.com/blog/post/atomic-web-design/).

 ## Table of Contents